-12.3.1 Jurisdiction.
+- 12.3.1 Jurisdiction.
 The TST Advanced Degree Academic Appeals Committee hears academic appeals from TST ThM students.
-It has power to issue the final decision, subject to the provision in 12.2.7.
+It has power to issue the final decision, subject to the provision in 12.2.7. - 12.3.2 Membership.

-12.3.2 Membership.
 At the start of each academic year, the ADC shall appoint an Academic Appeals Committee consisting of five persons.
 To hear an appeal from an MA student, the Committee consists of one faculty member of the ADC, two other members of the AD faculty, a U of T faculty member, and an AD student.
 One of the TST faculty members will be appointed by the ADC as chair of the Academic Appeals Committee.
 In addition, the ADC should identify at least one alternate member for each individual on the committee.
 Alternate members may be called on by the ADC in situations where a conflict of interest has been identified or where a regular member is unable to serve.
 Student members and alternates are identified in consultation with the Advanced Degree Students Association.
 The TST Registrar is a non-voting member who serves as Secretary.
+The Appeals Committee's decisions are made by a simple majority of the five voting members of the committee (with the chair having a right to vote).